Anchieta Patriota: Career

-In 2002, he was elected President of the city council of Carnaíba.
+In 2003, he was elected president of the city council of Carnaíba.
 In 2004, he won the election for mayor.
 Carnaiba was awarded the best IDEPE (Pernambuco Education Development Index) in the state, structured municipal health.
 He was highlighted in the caravan conducted by the regional council of medicine of Pernambuco.
-He created the music schooln Maestro Israel Gomes.
+He created the music school Maestro Israel Gomes.

 He was re-elected in 2008.
 In January 2013, he became the executive secretary of special projects of the secretary of cities of the state government.
 He ran for state deputy in 2014.
 In 2016, he was again a mayoral candidate, winning for the Brazilian Socialist Party (PSB) with 8,294 votes or 72.8%.